jonathancdb/Volume_Medicine/README.md

 ## PlugIn Requirements <a name="requirements"></a>

-This plugin operates in FIJI Is Just ImageJ, which can be downloaded here.
+This plugin operates in FIJI Is Just ImageJ, which can be downloaded [here](https://imagej.net/software/fiji/downloads).
 This plugin *requires a stack* (ie a series of 2D images, called slices, that represent a volume).
-To open a stack or image sequence in FIJI ImageJ, follow these steps:
+To open a stack or image sequence in FIJI ImageJ, follow the steps below.

+These files *must* be in DICOM (.dcm) format (this is standard in medicine).
+The code is able to function on any type of anatomic scans (transverse, sagittal, and coronal scans).

 ### Open a CT Scan <a name="open_a_ct_scan"></a>